Peter Tiboris Named "Honorary and Distinguished Citizen" of Syros, Greece, by Mayor Yannis Dekavallas

 He is also responsible for the founding and development of Elysium Recordings which has released 30 recordings of which he can be heard on 10 of those.
 Most recordings in the Elysium catalog are premiere and first-time commercial releases.

 In 2013, he founded MidAm International, Inc. as a producer of concerts in Europe.
-Since then, MidAm International has presented concerts in Vienna, Florence, and Syros, with proposed concerts for 2017 in Vienna; Florence; Syros; and Hangzhou, Macau, and Beijing, China.
+Since then, MidAm International has presented concerts in Paris, Vienna, Florence, and Syros, with concerts slated in 2019 for Paris, Vienna, Salzburg, Lisbon, Porto, Florence, Verona, Venice, Prague, Berlin, and Syros.

 Peter Tiboris studied music at the University of Wisconsin and received a doctorate from the University of Illinois, but he credits his move to New York City 30 years ago as the most important event in his musical and professional life.